stroxler/music-notes/progressions-in-A-L.md

 C7 Fm J7 A
 F7 Jm L7 D
 J7 Lm I7 G

+## III-VI-II-V but using a minor 2/5 to the II

+This is a pretty common tweak to see in great american songbook tunes; it's sort of a III-VI-II-V, but it implies a kind of temporary modulation because it implies a minor (in particular a harmonic minor) rooted on II for the first two chords.
+This is great to practice; it's also something you can always use in solo lines even if the chords aren't marked this way.

+Ehd A7alt Dm G7 C
+FILLME

 ## Extended backdoor dominant with clear modulation to bIII